lh280/Dorm-Recipes/README.md

   - view the ratings others have given them
 * see the reviews they have left on other recipes
 * keep a personal pantry of their own ingredients
-* see other users' public recipes and rate them
+* see other users' public recipes (title, author, other ratings, etc.) and rate them
 * search for recipes by name, ingredients, time, rating, or price

 ## Creation